danielcovill/CurrentWeather/README.md

 ## 1.0.11
 Clicking off the sidebar now closes it (you don't have to hit the X unless you want to) Fix issue where users were still losing their preferences
+## 1.0.12
+Cache weather responses for 1 hour so weather source doesn't cut us all off :)
+Updated CSS so the browser can shrink in more weird ways before losing data